nenadradosevic/KNIME-workflows/README.md

 Dependencies:

 1) ESRI Solar Analyst integrated via python script.
 To integrate ESRI ArcGIS to workflow environment please use Anaconda environment.
 The steps to do this is provided on the following link: https://gisday.wordpress.com/2016/07/18/setting-up-anaconda-pysal-with-arcgis-python-environment/ ;
-2) R program language needs to be ran in background of local machine in order to execute R snippet nodes;
+2) R program language needs to be ran in background of local machine in order to execute R snippet nodes; and
 2) Input data needs to be in txt and csv file formats.

 Workflows works only on Microsoft operating system because the ESRI ArcGIS installation is only available for Windows.